atomicojs/formilk/doc/fm-alert.md

 title: fm-alert
 ---

-Associates external state changes to the state of the form.
+Create a container as an alert that adapts according to the definition of the slot

 ```html preview
 <fm-alert>